divio/divio-cloud-docs/how-to/includes/django-deploy-quickstart-common-steps.rst

     docker-compose up

-Try accessing the site http://127.0.0.1:8000/ (this will only work if a URL has been wired up to `/`).
+Try accessing the site at http://127.0.0.1:8000/ (this will only work if a URL has been wired up to `/`).

 The Django admin is available at http://127.0.0.1:8000/admin.

 You now have a working, running project ready for further development.
-All the commands you might normally execute in development need to be run inside the Docker container, but preceding them with ``docker-compose run web`` as in the examples above.
+All the commands you might normally execute in development need to be run inside the Docker container -  prefix them with ``docker-compose run web`` as in the examples above.

 You can also use ``docker-compose run web bash`` to get a bash prompt for an interactive session inside the container.